APM market overview by Bernd Harzog, co-founder and CEO of APM Experts

 So let’s talk about what this really means and wrap this up, which is, okay, these new data and application architectures are being very widely deployed, and just as is the case from the 2008 scenario to the 2010 scenario, what worked in 2008 is not working in 2018, excuse me, 2010 and 2018.
 And what worked for the current set of SOA applications is not gonna work for this new set of microservice and data-intense applications.

 And that problem is compounded by the complexity and diversity, and the rate of change, and the lack of talent.
 It’s a real challenge for people to find the people that can manage these systems and production effectively.
 So we really need the tools to help, we really need the tools to help on both the quality of service front, and on helping the people be more productive front.
 So where do these tools create value for you?

 I’m not gonna read through the left column here because this is the value for the standard web based applications.
-But if you do this right over on the big data side, the top line business value is timed insight.
+But if you do this right over on the modern data stack side, the top line business value is timed insight.

 And lastly, and, again, I’m gonna do it, I’m trying to set Bala up here.
 If AI is appropriately deployed here, the AI can actually help you guarantee the performance of these systems, which is something I think we’ve all been wanting monitoring to do for a long time, is not just alert the humans but go fix the problem itself.

 So if I abstract up from this, it turns out that the business value of doing this correctly actually gets translated in the company value.
 If you optimize for timed insight, research from IDC shows that you end up with a more valuable company.
 Obviously it has an effect upon revenue, and it has an effect upon profits, and therefore has an effect upon the value of the company.